- Location: Troy, NY

 - Famous Alumni: Hunter Pence, Jason Hirsh, Matt Albers, Ben Zobrist, Devern Hansack

-Baseball returned to Troy, NY for the first time in 86 years with the Tri-City ValleyCats, the Class A affiliate of the Houston Astros in the New York-Penn League.
-Previously known as the Pittsfield Astros, they were renamed in 2002 when they moved to Joseph L. Bruno Stadium in Troy, New York.
-The team moved from Pittsfield following the city's decision not to replace Wahconah Park.
+Baseball returned to Troy, NY for the first time in 86 years with the Tri-City ValleyCats, the Class A affiliate of the Houston Astros in the New York-Penn League, who began play in 2002.
+Previously known as the Pittsfield Astros, they were renamed when they moved to Joseph L. Bruno Stadium in Troy.
+The team moved from Pittsfield following the city's decision not to replace ancient Wahconah Park.
 A name-the-team contest was held with ValleyCats winning over entrants such as Titans, Haymakers and Des-Troy-ers.

 The ValleyCats operation joined the Frontier League after MLB's 2021 Minor League Reorganization eliminated them and most other New York-Pennsylvania League teams.
 A week later, they sued their ex-parent Houston Astros.
 A New York court tossed some of the case in August 2021, but the remainder is still pending.
 Then, in December, the 'Cats and three other dropped teams jointly filed a new suit against MLB itself.
 One of the others, the Staten Island Yankees, also has a pending suit against its former parent, and the other two - the Norwich Sea Unicorns and Salem-Keizer Volcanoes - are taking their first legal action.